hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 **Important:**

-- During the restore of the undercloud the seed VM will be deployed again.
+- During the restore of the undercloud, the seed VM will be deployed again.
 You should [create a new backup from seed](#seedback) after the undercloud is restored.
-- If the resource files are locally, the source files must be located in the `/tmp/` directory.
+- If the resource files are stored locally, the source files must be located in the `/tmp/` directory.
 - If the admin user password was changed from the original password created during the installation process, see [Undercloud password issues](#underpass) before beginning the restore.

 Use the following steps to restore the undercloud: